pixiebrix/pixiebrix-extension/README.md

 ## Why not _X_?

-We're avid users of browser extensions and userscripts, and they'll always have their place.
+We're avid users of browser extensions, bookmarklets, and userscripts.
+They'll always each have their place.
 We're building PixieBrix to bring their power to a broader audience.

 **Why not Browser Extensions?**